Distribution of the Scaled Condition Number of Single-spiked Complex Wishart Matrices: Introduction

 The remainder of this paper is organized as follows.
 Section II provides some key preliminary results required in the subsequent sections.
 The new exact p.d.f. of $\kappa^2_{\text{SC}}(\mathbf{X})$ is derived in Section III.
 It also gives certain particularizations of the general p.d.f. expression.
+Apart from these results, we present the ROC curves corresponding to the test $T$ in the above outlined CR setting.
 Moreover, a detailed asymptotic analysis of $\kappa^2_{\text{SC}}(\mathbf{X})$ is provided in Section IV.
 Finally, conclusive remarks are made in Section V.